lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   city: C1063ACV Ciudad Autonoma de Buenos Aires
   country: Argentina
   email: randreasen@fi.uba.ar
 normative:
+  rfc2119:
   rfc7252:
   rfc7967:
   rfc7641:
   rfc7959:
-  I-D.ietf-core-object-security:
+  rfc8174:
+  rfc8613:
   I-D.ietf-lpwan-ipv6-static-context-hc:
-  I-D.toutain-core-time-scale:

 --- abstract

 This draft defines the way SCHC header compression can be applied to CoAP headers.
 The CoAP header structure differs from IPv6 and UDP protocols since CoAP uses a flexible header with a variable number of options, themselves of variable length.
-The CoAP protocol is asymmetric in its message format: the format of the packet header in the request messages is different from that in the response messages.
+The CoAP protocol messages format is asymmetric: the request messages have a header format different from the one in the response messages.
-Most of the compression mechanisms have been introduced in
-{{I-D.ietf-lpwan-ipv6-static-context-hc}}, this document explains how to use the SCHC compression for CoAP.
+This document explains how to use the SCHC compression mechanism for CoAP.

 --- middle

 # Introduction {#Introduction}

 CoAP {{rfc7252}} is an implementation of the REST architecture for constrained devices.
-Although CoAP was designed for constrained devices, the size of a CoAP header may still be too large for the constraints of Low Power Wide Area Networks (LPWAN) and some compression may be needed to reduce the header size.
+Although CoAP was designed for constrained devices, the size of a CoAP header still is too large for the constraints of Low Power Wide Area Networks (LPWAN) and some compression is needed to reduce the header size.

 {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines a header compression mechanism for LPWAN network based on a static context.
 The context is